stripe/stripe-android/README.md

 }
 ```

-### Compose versions
+### Compatibility with Jetpack Compose

-`stripe-android` uses compose internally, and expects consumers to use a compatible compose version.
-Compatible versions listed below:
+`stripe-android` uses Jetpack Compose internally and expects consumers to use a compatible version:

 <table>
  <tr>